$\ell^p$-improving for discrete spherical averages: Further questions

 Let $X$ be a finite subset of $\Z^d$ and $\mu_X := |X|^{-1} {\bf 1}_X$ be its normalized probability measure.
 By Young's inequality, we have

 For instance if $X = X_r$ is taken to be the integer points of a large ball $\{ \vector{x} \in \Z^d : |\vector{x}| < r \}$ for $r>0$, then

 since $\# \{ \vector{x} \in \Z^d : |\vector{x}| < r \} \eqsim r^d$ for all large $r>0$.
 Moreover testing against Example~\ref{example:bigball} (big ball example) we see that this bound is sharp (aside possibly from the implicit constants).
-Therefore \eqref{equation:Young:general} is in general sharp for all $1 \leq p \leq 2$, and another way to interpret Theorem~\ref{theorem:discrete_improving} is that the discrete sphere almost as smoothing as good as the discrete ball of the same number of points in the range $\frac{d+1}{d-1} \leq p < 2$.

-We conclude with a few questions. \begin{question}[Michael Fryers] For a random subset $X$ what is the best constant in the inequality \eqref{equation:Young:general}? \end{question}
+Therefore \eqref{equation:Young:general} is in general sharp for all $1 \leq p \leq 2$, and another way to interpret Theorem~\ref{theorem:discrete_improving} is that the discrete sphere smooths almost as well as the discrete ball which contains the same number of points as the sphere in the range $\frac{d+1}{d-1} \leq p < 2$.
+This begs with a few questions. \begin{question}[Michael Fryers] For a random subset $X$ what is the best constant in the inequality \eqref{equation:Young:general}? \end{question}

 \begin{question}[Michael Fryers] Is \eqref{equation:Young:general} still true if we take $X$ to be a perturbation of the discrete spherical measures $\sigma_\lambda$? \end{question}